Tutorial for Blocks¶

 anonymous_block_refs = modelspace.query('INSERT[name ? "^\*U.+"]')

-# Collect real references to 'FLAG'
+# Collect the references of the 'FLAG' block

 flag_refs = []